Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 	- This is much cheaper, but still crazy expensive, if the two clans have a Non-aggression pact
 1. Battle rework
 	- Unit AI tweak so that it is competent at the 150+ skill level
+	- More options during defeat:
+		* Player can charm for immediate release, including with troops
+		* Released nobles can keep their wounded party for promise of not fighting in current war anymore
+		* Prisoner escape rework.
+When noble prisoner is present, someone must be assigned as the prisoner guard.
 1. Field battle Auto-resolve rework
 	- Auto resolve will group units into the four basic groups: Melee, Foot Archer, Cavalry, Ranged Cavalry
 	- Unit Groups are better at damaging certain types of Unit Groups, acting as one tier above its normal tier